sertansenturk/tomato/README.md

     Please refer to [tomato/config/bin.cfg](https://github.com/sertansenturk/tomato/blob/master/tomato/config/bin.cfg) for the relevant releases.

-5. **`ScoreConverter` says that "The lilypond path is not found."
-How can I fix the error?**
+5. **`ScoreConverter` fails to convert music scores with an error saying "The LilyPond path is not found."
+How can I fix this problem?**

-    There can be similar problems regarding this issue:
+    There can be several reasons regarding this problem:

     - The user-provided file path (the music score input) does not exist.